Batia Ofer: Coexistence

+In 2025, The Idan & Batia Ofer Family Foundation, together with Peres Center for Peace and Innovation launched the "New Generation" program - A national social entrepreneurship and leadership program for Arab and Jewish youth.

 Art collection

 Ofer is recognized in London's art community.
 In December 2023, Ofer was appointed as the chair of the Royal Academy Trust.
 She is a trustee of the International Council for Sotheby's and has contributed to the V&A Museum.

 Ofer has an interest in post-war and contemporary art, especially German art.
 Over the years, she has collected art works from various artists, including Thomas Struth, Rudolf Stingel, Sigmar Polke, and Mandy El-Sayegh.
 She has also collaborated with other art collectors such as Larry Gagosian and Damian Hirst.

 In 2018, Ofer accused the artist Banksy of creating antisemitic artwork.

-In 2024, the couple was listed by ARTnews magazine among the Top 200 art collectors in the world.
+In 2024 and 2025, the couple was listed by ARTnews magazine among the Top 200 art collectors in the world.
 In 2022, Ofer and her husband acquired Philip Guston's "Remorse (1969)" for $7.8 million.